judyfong/kaldi/egs/althingi/README.md

 - [OpenGrm Thrax](http://www.opengrm.org/): For number and abbreviation expansion.
 As well as for the postprocessing of the ASR output.
   - Requires [OpenFst 1.6.0](http://www.openfst.org/twiki/bin/view/FST/WebHome) or higher, configured with the ```--enable-grm``` flag (installed when installing Kaldi).
 - [KenLM](https://kheafield.com/code/kenlm/): For language modelling, fast and allows pruning.
-- [Sequitur-g2p](https://github.com/sequitur-g2p/sequitur-g2p): For grapheme-to-phoneme conversion (not needed when the pronunciation dictionary is ready)
+- [Sequitur-g2p](https://github.com/sequitur-g2p/sequitur-g2p): For grapheme-to-phoneme conversion (not needed when the pronunciation dictionary is ready).
+It is part of the Kaldi installation but fails if Swig has not been installed.
   - Requires: [Swig](http://www.swig.org) and numpy
 - [FFmpeg](https://ffmpeg.org/): Used for silence detection when using the ASR to recognize long speeches.
 - [Punctuator2](https://github.com/ottokart/punctuator2):  For punctuation restoration.
 (It is already in ```egs/althingi/s5/punctuator2```)